Welcome to Year 7

 A: Currently only Maths lessons are set and we only start setting when we have sufficient data for the cohort and we feel it to be appropriate.
 Typically we keep Year 7 mixed ability and loosely set as students progress through Key Stage 3.
 There is more rigorous setting for GCSE.
 Student progress is regularly monitored through our own assessments and teacher judgement and set changes are made as appropriate.
 All other lessons are mixed ability.
 Studies have shown that mixed-ability group benefit all students and they are more effective in helping to identify students who may need additional challenge and students who may need additional support.
 Mixed ability classes help to break down assumptions being made about a student’s potential and ability.
 We design lessons ‘taught from the top’ so all students can access challenge and rigour in lessons while providing support where needed.

-Q: What happens if my child has a hospital, dentist or doctor's appointment?
+Q: What should I do if my child is off sick or has a hospital, dentist or doctor's appointment?

 SEND - frequently asked questions